 The cheapest filing option is the free option.
-It lets you file your federal tax return, and all state returns for free.
+It lets you file your federal tax return and all state returns for free.
 This choice works best for basic returns.
-The major tax forms that it supports are the 1040, Schedule EIC for the earned income tax credit, and Schedule 8812 for the Additional Child Tax Credit.
+The primary tax forms it supports are the 1040, Schedule EIC for the earned income tax credit, and Schedule 8812 for the Additional Child Tax Credit.

 You can also use this form with some other common tax forms: Form 1099 (B, DIV, INT, and R), 1098 (E and T), and 1095 (A and B).
-Filing other forms will require you to upgrade to a paid plan.
+However, filing other forms will require you to upgrade to a paid plan.

 H&R Block Paid Plans